EstimatedEst. Read Time: 25 minutes

 Think it’s impossible to build your chest muscles at home with no equipment?
 Think again.

-I’ll show you a series of exercises (3 pushup variations and a dip variation) that hit all three areas of the pectoral muscle: mid chest, upper chest and lower chest.
+I’ll show you a series of bodyweight movements (3 pushup variations and a chest dips variation) that hit all three areas of the pectoral muscle fibers: mid chest, upper chest and lower chest.
 None of these require access to weights.

-You can use these exercises together in a home workout that uses metabolic overload to create the necessary microtears in the chest muscle to spark new growth.
+You can use these exercises together in a home workout that uses metabolic overload to create the necessary microtears in the chest muscle fibers to spark new growth potential.

-You will see me using a bench and a dip station to do these exercises, but they can be adapted to the home environment by using any piece of furniture in lieu of the bench and the corner of a kitchen counter instead of the dip station.
+You will see me using a bench and a dip station to do these bodyweight staples, but they can be adapted to the home environment by using any piece of furniture in lieu of the bench and the corner of a kitchen counter instead of the dip station.

 STANDARD DECLINE PUSHUPS